 At Marshfield Medical Center in Marshfield, all patients who are breastfeeding meet with one of our lactation consultants, as do families of newborns in our neonatal intensive care unit in Marshfield Children’s Hospital.
 Marshfield’s lactation consultants are available six days a week and coordinate care with nurses, OB/GYN providers and pediatrics to make sure you and your child receive the care and education you need.

 Each patient receives individualized care based on their needs, medical history, education, experience and family support,” said Jessie Richardson, lactation consultant at Marshfield Medical Center in Marshfield.
 “No situation is similar.
 We start by learning about our patients and tailor to them.”

 Marshfield Medical Center-Eau Claire has a IBCLC® registered nurse, Kendal Stockel, who supports and counsels on breastfeeding for patients in the hospital.
-The Chippewa Valley also has Certified Nurse Midwives (CNM), who are available for lactation support in the inpatient and medical office settings.
+The Chippewa Valley also has Certified Nurse Midwives (CNM), who are available for lactation support in medical office (outpatient) settings.